 The Mississippi Code Title 75 sets out the requirements for factory-built homes, such as panelized homes and modular homes.
 It authorizes the state commissioner for safety examinations and requires compliance with federal standards.

-The code covers different kinds of factory-built homes, such as for example:
+The code covers different kinds of factory-built homes, such as:

 - Mobile homes

 - Panelized homes

 - Pre-cut homes

 The code sets out the requirements as below: